Last updated : Decembre 2021

 Developments in the commercial drones sector are happening at such a rate that we are about to witness what Graham Trickey, Head of IoT at GSMA, calls "the internet of skies".

-The application of commercial drones can now be found in five key sectors:
+The application of commercial drones can now be found in six sectors:

 - in retail, the likes of Amazon are utilizing drones to improve delivery times;